 When you don’t have much experience, it can be hard to decide if a design looks good and if it works like you want without seeing it in action.
 Don’t be shy to test drive.
 You can create digital mock-ups or print it out on your home printer.
 It often helps to see your design a different way.
 You will remark things that didn’t cross your mind before.

 Want more of this?
-Get on the list to receive exclusive content, updates, and inspiration once a week.
+Get on the list to receive exclusive content, updates, and inspiration.
 Sign up below!